 A two-button formal jacket from the runway gets a modern twist with the NY Yankees patch.
 In a collaboration that stemmed from the Creative Director’s love for his Yankees baseball hat, Gucci incorporated a mix of Major League Baseball teams into the Fall Winter 2018 Fashion Show collection.

 Considerably less subtle is Gucci’s wool jacket emblazoned with the Yankees logo.
+This is an unexpected but very well received luxury streetwear collaboration.
 This traditionally cut wool blazer gets a jolt of style with the addition of a huge Yankees logo.
 While not appropriate for all workplaces, this jacket is sure to be appreciated in a fashion-forward office.

 If you are looking to add just a touch of streetwear influence to your office wardrobe, consider working in accessories from popular streetwear brands.
 These chic frames from Japanese streetwear designer Bape add just a touch of edge to an outfit.